Tier 2 (General)

 - Employer must be on the register of Tier 2 sponsors and issue a Certificate of Sponsorship (CoS).

-- Job offer must be at ‘graduate level’ as outlined in the Codes of Practice for Skilled Workers
+- Job offer must be at ‘graduate level’ as outlined in the Immigration Rules Appendix J: codes of practice for skilled work.

-- Minimum salary of £20,800 or industry equivalent as outlined in the Codes of Practice for Skilled Workers.
+- Minimum salary of £20,800 or industry equivalent if higher as outlined in the Immigration Rules Appendix J: codes of practice for skilled work.
 A graduate switching between a Tier 4 to Tier 2 visa can meet the 'new entrant' salary rate.
 The minimum salary varies depending on the occupation and in many cases is more than £20,800.

 The visa can be granted for up to 5 years.